martinasladek/mousetrap/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mousetrap
+# mousetRap

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mousetrap is to …

 ## Installation

-You can install the development version of mousetrap from [GitHub](https://github.com/) with:
+Install the development version of `mousetRap` from [GitHub](https://github.com/) with:

 ``` r